FF-Plugins-Archive/FF_LibHaru/README.md

 * <b>LibHaru - Save as Bytes</b>: It saves PDF as bytes array (TArray<uint8>).
 So, you can render it with PDFium without writing and reading a PDF file.

 * <b>LibHaru - Close Document</b>

+# IMPORTANT
+In order to insert images to PDF files in runtime, you have to do these changes for your textures. <br />
+Runtime imported textures are generally transient PF_B8G8R8A8 without compression.
+They can work without problem. <br />
+* Texture Group as UI
+* MipGen Settings as NoMipMaps
+* CompressionSettings as UserInterface2D